-With the help of your mentor(s) and the graduate advisor, students select one of three completion options for the MA degree.
+With the help of your mentor(s) and the graduate coordinator, students select one of two completion options for the MA degree.

-■ Thesis
+Thesis

 The thesis is the written product of your systematic exploration of a significant question.
 Your work, which when completed should run anywhere from 50 to 100 pages, should demonstrate both a breadth and depth of response.
 In it you should identify your own critical position by entering into a dialogue with other critics in the field.
 This understanding and articulation of the critical landscape should be matched by a complementary exploration of your own thinking.
 Although your argument should reflect your awareness of significant critics who have written on the topic in advance of your thesis, it should concentrate upon developing your own ideas in depth and detail.
 Approximately one week after completing your thesis you will sit a one-hour defense with your faculty committee.
-The defense is not interrogative in the same way that the oral Qualifying Exam is designed to be; rather, it should allow you to assess the state of your thinking at the completion of your project and to evaluate the nature of the thesis itself.
+The defense is not interrogative; rather, it should allow you to assess the state of your thinking at the completion of your project and to evaluate the nature of the thesis itself.
 Your committee may use this opportunity to suggest areas of further revision, should you intend to submit a portion of your work for possible publication.

-■ Creative project
+Creative project

-Your creative work should constitute a coherent body of writing within a genre (fiction, poetry, or nonfiction); or, should it blur genres, offer awareness as to the nature of its literary blendings.
+Your creative work should constitute a coherent body of writing within a genre (fiction, poetry, or nonfiction); or, should it blur genres, offer awareness as to the nature of its literary hybridity.
 It should be prefaced by an introduction that explains the project's aim, influences, scope, and design.
-(It is a good idea to consult the finished work of other students to gain an understanding of the variety of approaches possible in the introduction, as well as to consult with your director).
-Your work should aim for originality as well as facility with language, and director).
+(It is a good idea to consult the finished work of other students to gain an understanding of the variety of approaches possible in the introduction, as well as to consult with your mentor).
 Your work should aim for originality as well as facility with language, and should implicitly offer illustration of significant independent thinking.
 Toward the close of the semester you will take part in a public reading of a portion of your work.